droidwayin/GentleDynamics/README.md

 The result?
 Your music sounds more like itself – just clearer, more balanced, and easier to enjoy for hours.
 No magic, just science.

-## 🚫 No Major Future Releases Planned

-**Why development is ending:**

-### Personal Limits Reached
-- I'm not a professional audio engineer
-- This preset represents my maximum skill level after hours and hours of refinement

-### Testing Constraints
-Created using only:
-- Sennheiser headphones *(trusting my ears)*
-- Analog amp + speakers *(real-world validation)*
-- No professional measurement tools used

-### Open Invitation
-The preset is now **"community property"**.
-Audio professionals are encouraged to:
-- Further refine it
-- Prove its flaws
-- Create superior derivatives

----

-**My Hope:**
-This preset serves as a starting point — not an endpoint.
-Future evolution belongs to the community now.

 ## Multiband Compressor Parameters (V3)